Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Update Ubuntu Operating System, install and configure MicroK8s Kubernetes Cluster:

-In the directory: AppD-Cluster-Agent-Microk8s run the following commands using the script ctl.sh:
+In the directory `AppD-Cluster-Agent-Microk8s` run the following commands using the script ctl.sh:

 ### Update Ubuntu
 ````./ctl.sh ubuntu-update````